umarkhvn/tech501-sparta-app-cicd/README.md

-# Tech501 Sparta App CI/CD
+# Tech501 Sparta App CI/CD to deploy on Jenkins